Chandra Time#

 The CxoTime

-class has a special sentinel value CxoTime.NOW
+class has a special attribute CxoTime.NOW

-to specify the current time.
-This is useful for example when defining a function that
+object.
+This is commonly useful for example when

-has accepts a CxoTime-like argument that defaults to the current time.
+defining a function that has accepts a CxoTime-like argument that defaults to the

 Note